johnkattenhorn/Meadow.Core/source/implementations/windows/readme.md

 - Add NuGet references to the following
   - Meadow.Windows version 0.95.0
   - Meadow.Foundation.ICs.IOExpanders.Ft232h version 0.95.0
-- Add the `libmpsse.dll` native driver to your project (for the appropriate architecture) and set it to `Copy Always`
+- Add the `libmpsse.dll` native driver to your project (for the appropriate architecture) and set it to `Copy Always`, you can obtain a copy for Windows from `Sources/Meadow.Windows.Samples/HMI/Avalonia/`  (https://github.com/WildernessLabs/Meadow.Core.Samples)
 - Replace the default `Program.cs` code with the following

 ```